metaplex-foundation/metaplex/docs/deploy.md

 ## Vercel

 To publish the Metaplex app to Vercel, you first need to visit [https://vercel.com/](https://vercel.com/) and create a new project linked to your github repo.
+Then, create a `pages/` directory under `js`.

 After that, configure this project with the following settings: